-Personal emotions intertwined with the responsibility of making the right choices for your child's future can result in a time of uncertainty.
+Personal emotions, intertwined with the responsibility of making the right choices for your child's future, can often result in a time of uncertainty.
 This can be exacerbated by a new education process that may seem overwhelming at first.
 You may feel as if you are starting over in building a new plan of therapy for your child.
-In retrospect, you are!
+In retrospect, you are.
 However, it is so important to stop and appreciate just how far your child has already come!

-At the preschool age, some children may not qualify for school based services through the school district based on informal testing.
-Families may decide to pursue private clinic therapy, and seek school services at a later age.
-Some families may even choose school based services and private therapy in conjunction.
-Point being, family dynamics of ongoing therapy vary.
-The best choice is the one that fits your own family and your child's ongoing needs the most.
+At the preschool age, families may decide to pursue private clinic therapy, and seek school based services at a later age.
+Some families may even choose both school based services and private therapy to be used in conjunction.
+The reality is, family dynamics of your child's therapy may vary.
+The best choice is always the one that fits your own family and your child's ongoing needs the most.

-STRONGER AFTER STROKE, ONGOING CARE - PHYSICAL THERAPY
+STRONGER AFTER STROKE: PHYSICAL THERAPY

-Pediatric physical therapy (PT) in all ages, promotes independence, increases participation, facilitates motor development and function, improves strength and endurance, enhances learning opportunities, and eases challenges with daily caregiving.
+Pediatric physical therapy (PT) in all ages, promotes independence, increases participation, facilitates motor function and development, improves strength and endurance, enhances learning opportunities, and eases challenges with daily caregiving.

 Physical therapists will use their expertise in movement and apply clinical reasoning through the process of examination, evaluation, diagnosis, and intervention.
-Physical Therapy will address the child's general strength and abilities in the areas of gross motor skills and mobility.
+Physical Therapy will address the child's general strength and their abilities in the areas of gross motor skills and mobility.